d-morrison/IntroStatActivities/_book/01-martian-alphabet.md

 \vspace{0.3in}

 A **variable** is information collected or measured on each observational unit or case.
+Each column in a data set will represent a different variable.

+3. Identify the variable we are collecting on each observational unit in this study, i.e., what are we measuring on each student?

+\vspace{.8in}

+It is important to note that a variable is different than a summary statistic.
+A variable is measured on a **single observational unit** while a summary statistic is calculated from a group of observational units.
+For example, the variable **whether or not a student lives on campus** can be measured on each individual student.
+In a class of 50 students we can calculate the proportion of students who live on campus, the summary statistic.
+Make sure you wrote the variable in question 3 as a variable **NOT** a summary statistic.

 We will look at two types of variables: **quantitative** and **categorical**.
-Each column in a data set will represent a different variable.

 Quantitative variables are numerical measurements that can be discrete (whole, non-negative numbers) or continuous (any value within an interval).
 The number of students in a class would be a discrete variable as you can not have a partial student.
 GPA would be a continuous variable ranging from 0 to 4.0.

-Categorical variables are data that are in groups or categories such as eye color, state of residency, or whether or not a student is considered in-state.
+Categorical variables are data that are in groups or categories such as eye color, state of residency, or whether or not a student lives on campus.
 Categorical variables with a natural ordering are considered ordinal variables while those without a natural ordering are considered a nominal variable.
-All variables will be treated as nominal for analysis.
+All categorical variables will be treated as nominal for analysis.

 \begin{figure}